Baobab: The most powerful antioxidant in the world

 And this could be linked to the tribe’s good health – they noticeably lack many common western ailments including diabetes and asthma.

-“The Hadza have the healthiest guts in the world in terms of diversity,” says Professor Spector.
+“The Hadza have the healthiest guts in the world in terms of diversity,” said Professor Spector.

 Will all these amazing health benefits, the oil obtained from the fruit seeds is now an ingredient in high-end skin care formulations.